open-webrtc-toolkit/owt-server-p2p/README.md

 npm install
 ```

+### Cross-Origin Resource Sharing
+P2P server may be deployed in a different origin than the web pages.
+In this case, Cross-Origin Resource Sharing (CORS) is used to indicate which origins are allowed.
+Please add allowed origins to `config.json`.

 ### SSL/TLS
 The default plain port is 8095, and the default secure port is 8096.
 These default values can be modified in the file `config.json`.